gusc/jQuery-Jmol/README.md

 =======

 * appletUrl - URL to the directory where Jmol applets reside
-* appletFile - Jmol applets file name (default: JmolApplet0.jar)
+* useSigned - Weather to use signed or unsigned applet (default: false)
 * syncId - Jmol sync ID, if 0 specified new one will be generated (default: 0)
 * memLimit - Java memory limit in megabytes (default: 512)
 * width - Width of an applet window (default: 400)